Board Profiles

 Hongmei is a long-time resident of Riverdale.
 She has worked in community organizations for over 10 years helping newcomers and their families.
 Currently she is a caseworker with the Ontario Disability Support Program.
 She has great understanding of the needs of people and families who face multiple barriers and the roles of community organizations in serving the communities.

-Hongmei has been involved in the community with strong connections with the Chinese community.
-She has been involved with RTCC for the past 15 years, not only as a board member but also in general as a community member.
+Hongmei has strong connections and involvement with the Chinese community.
+She has been involved with RTCC for the past 15 years, both as a board member and as a community member.

 Kelly Davies